Welcome to Worship

 - An Ionization system has been installed in the Sanctuary to provide clean, purified air.

 Are masks required?

-- Masks WILL BE required of ALL attendees (age 2 and up) and worship leaders, with the exception of the pastor when giving the sermon.
+- Masks are required of ALL attendees (age 2 and up) and worship leaders.
 This is regardless of vaccination status.
 Worship leaders may remove their mask while speaking or singing.